isomerpages/moe-catholichigh/pages/Template 03 May 2023.md

 variant: markdown
 description: Draft before upload
 ---
-## 2023 Direct School Admission – Secondary (DSA-Sec) Exercise
+## 2024 Direct School Admission – Secondary (DSA-Sec) Exercise

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of- charge and will be open from.
+The application is free-of- charge and will be open from 7 May 2024, 11am to 3 Jun 2024, 3pm.
 More information, including application timeline, authentication, number of choices allowed is available via \[https://www.moe.gov.sg/dsa-sec\](https://www.moe.gov.sg/dsa-sec).

 Application is free-of-charge and the period of application is as listed below:

-Start of Application:&nbsp; 1100hrs, Thursday, 4 May 2023
+Start of Application:&nbsp; 1100 hrs, Tuesday, 7 May 2024

-End of Application: 1500hrs, Wednesday, 31 May 2023
+End of Application: 1500 hrs, Monday, 3 June 2024